javers/javers.github.io/_posts/2017-07-17-javers-vs-envers.md

    Since audit data are decoupled from live data, you can choose where to store them.
    By default JaVers saves Snapshots to the application’s database, but you can point another one.
-   For example, SQL for application and MongoDB for JaVers or centralized JaVers database shared for all applications in your company).
+   For example, SQL for application and MongoDB for JaVers (or even centralized JaVers database shared for all applications in your company).

 ## Demo application